soniaboender/website-soniaboender/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 I am a health scientist and field epidemiologist.
-My current mission is bridging infectious disease epidemiology and health communication (infodemiology).
 I have over ten years of work experience with infectious disease monitoring and surveillance in Europe, sub-Saharan Africa and the Pacific.
+My current mission is to bridge infectious disease epidemiology and health information and communication (infodemiology).